HiroAgustin/donde.js/README.md

 # donde.js

 > Simplifies the basic use of Google Maps.

-  * Embedding a map.
+* Embed a map.
-  * Centering to the user's current location.
+* Center it to the user's location.
-  * Add a set of markers to the map.
+* Add markers.
-  * Apply a filter to the markers.
+* Filter the markers.

 ## Installation